The Ultimate Guide to Museums in Charlotte

 Neighborhood: Uptown

-Craft and design (including glass, wood art and jewelry) and contemporary art (from paintings to sculptures to video) shine at this beautiful museum.
-It’s close enough to other Uptown arts venues to create a day of cultural exploration.
-(Purchase the $20 Levine Center for the Arts Pass, which grants you access to four of them for 48 hours.)
+Craft and design, including glass, wood art and jewelry, as well as contemporary art, from paintings to sculptures to video, shine at this beautiful museum.
+The Mint Museum is close enough to other Uptown arts venues to create a day of cultural exploration.

 History